 Dr. Catalina Cabrera joined the UF college of Veterinary Medicine in 2020 as a clinician in the Food Animal Reproduction and Medicine Service and as the Small Ruminant Extension Specialist.
 She serves as the liaison between the University of Florida’s faculty, the county agents and the sheep and goat stakeholders.
 Her interests are preventive medicine and reproduction.

-UF Sheep and Goat Projects
+UF Sheep and Goat Projects and Events

 Are you interested in learning more about sheep and goat production systems and market potential in Florida?
 So are we!
-In an effort to better understand this industry and to better assist our producers, we are developing a series of surveys to 1) assess production characteristics and main challenges; 2) evaluate slaughtering and capacity and cost; and 3) understand consumer needs and perception about lamb and goat meat.
+In an effort to better understand this industry and to better assist our producers, we are developing a series of surveys to 1) assess production characteristics and main challenges; 2) evaluate slaughtering and capacity and cost; and 3) understand consumer needs and perceptions about lamb and goat meat.
 If you are a sheep or goat producer in Florida, please give us 15 minutes of your time to help us with this project.